n132/n132.github.io/_posts/2022-05-20-Introduction-of-Kernel-Pwn-userfaultfd.md

 # 0x01 userfaultfd

 It's a common trick used in kernel race condition exploitation.
-In general, it allows us to pause a thread so that it could be easier to trigger race condition.
+In general, it allows us to pause a thread so that it could be easier to trigger race conditions.

 More specifically, we use `userfaultfd` to create a handler for a specific page.
-In exploitation cases, the `copy_from_user` may trigger handler so that we have the ability to pause a thread.
+In exploitation cases, the `copy_from_user` may trigger a handler so that we can pause a thread.

 I use the module from CTF-Wiki:
 ```c